-The following season, autumn of 2010, I dedicated mostly to Swingline, to no avail.
-That season I sent only 2 new 13's, and in my mind, it bordered on wasted.
+The following season, autumn of 2010, I dedicated mostly to "Swingline", to no avail.
+That season I sent only two new 13's, and in my mind, it bordered on wasted.
 An entire season of warm, but mostly good weather, and I just couldn't get it done.
 Skin issues, bad tactics, whatever.
-At this point, I had probably been up this damned route 35 times, 8 or 9 times to the final crux and what was now "the move".
+At this point, I had probably been up this damned route 35 times, eight or nine times to the final crux and what was now "the move".
 Fail.

 Autumn, 2012.
 Knowing it would be too warm early in the season, I spent my time cleaning up a few routes I had tried but never finished.
 One 13a, one 13b, a 13c, and some work on a couple of 13d's, and the temps were getting good.
 On a particularly cold day in November, with the try tally hitting around 70, with only my small crew at the wall, I finally clipped the chains.